vincentchu/eth-private-net/README.md

 # eth-private-net

-`eth-private-net` is a simple tutorial that allows you to quickly setup a three-node private Ethereum network running locally on your personal computer.
-The network comes with three pre-made accounts (Alice, Bob, and Lily) and walks you through simple actions like mining and sending Ether from account to account, and culminates with the deployment and execution of a simple smart contract called `FreeBeer`.
-A convenience script (`eth-private-net`) is provided to make initializing, starting, and connecting nodes fast and easy.
+`eth-private-net` is a simple tool that allows you to quickly setup a three-node private Ethereum network running locally on your personal computer.
+The tool makes initializing, starting, and connecting nodes fast and easy.
+The network comes with three pre-made identities (Alice, Bob, and Lily) and a tutorial that walks you through simple actions like mining and transferring Ether, and culminates with the deployment and execution of a simple smart contract called `FreeBeer`.

+I wrote this tool because I found a lot of the Ethereum tooling opaque and difficult to understand.
+A lot of the information that I needed to know was scattered through the documentation, and there wasn't a single place that wrapped together the most instructive examples to build my understanding.
+Moreover, I wanted a tool that would allow me to repeatedly reinitialize a network from a known, clean state to help me experiment with building, deploying, and running smart contracts.

 **Prerequisites:** Make sure `geth` is installed and in the `$PATH`. `geth` is a golang implementation of the Ethereum protocol and provides command line tools for interacting with the Ethereum network.
 You can download [pre-compiled binaries](https://ethereum.github.io/go-ethereum/downloads/) or install from Homebrew or source using the [installation instructions](https://www.ethereum.org/cli).